marcosotelo12/notifications-microservice/README.md

 # notifications-microservice

-This microservice provides assignment notifications for students.
+This microservice provides assignment notifications for students..

 ## Features